Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: What Do the Outliers Impact?

 \subsection{What Causes the Outliers?}

-We have identified a correlation between outliers in transformer models and token frequency, however we have not shown any causal relationship between these two properties of the model.
+We have now identified a correlation between the magnitude of hidden state parameters corresponding to outlier dimensions, and the frequency of the encoded tokens in the pre-training data.
+However, it is unclear whether the relationship is causal.

-To do this, we pre-train\footnote{Except for the tokenization strategy, the training for each model is similar to the original BERT \cite{devlin2019bert} with two exceptions: (a) the Wikipedia corpus is a more recent version, from 01/03/2022, (b) the max sequence length is 256 (instead of 512) and batch size 128 instead of 256 due to computational constraints (these appear to have limited effect on the MNLI benchmark).
-All models were trained for 327,500 steps.} from scratch 3 versions of BERT-medium as defined in \cite{well-read-students} with different tokenizations, with the goal of identifying which aspect of the data preparation is accountable for outliers.
+To establish that, we pre-train\footnote{Except for the tokenization strategy, the training for each model is similar to the original BERT \cite{devlin2019bert} with two exceptions: (a) the Wikipedia corpus is a more recent version, from 01/03/2022, (b) the max sequence length is 256 (instead of 512) and batch size 128 instead of 256 due to computational constraints (these appear to have limited effect on the MNLI benchmark).
+All models were trained for 327,500 steps.} from scratch 3 versions of BERT-medium as defined by \citet{well-read-students}, with the following tokenization schemes: